noahfraiture/ideahelix/README.md

 [JetBrains IDEs'](https://www.jetbrains.com/ides/) plugin for a [Helix](https://helix-editor.com)-like experience.

+🚧 Work in progress!
+See issues for more details. 🚧

 Unfortunately, [LSP](https://github.com/microsoft/language-server-protocol) is not a silver bullet, and there are still some projects and workflows that are better served by more heavyweight solutions, with JB IDEs arguably being some of the best in that regard.